skent259/crapssim/crapssim_api/docs/metrics_surface.md

-# Metrics Surface (Design)
+# Metrics Surface (Design + Phase 5·B implementation)

 Phase 5 also introduces a read-only metrics endpoint that exposes authoritative bankroll and performance statistics.
 As with the session snapshot, the API is a serializer only; all numbers originate from the engine’s native counters.
+Phase 5·B implements this surface using the counters available today.

 ## Endpoint Concept